midtownrobotics/java-learning/lessons/lesson3operators-functions-expressions.md

 ### Expressions

 An expression is a combination of variables/constants, operators, and function calls that produce a value.
 Let's look at an example: `5 - 3` is an expression.
-It combines two constant values (5 and 3) and the `-` operator.
+It combines two constant values (5 and 3) and the `-` (minus) operator.
 When the expression is **evaluated**, the value it returns is 2.
 Expressions can be much more complex than that, and can contain other expressions.

 ```java
 int y = 4;